kasbst/puttystorm/README.md

  - Search already saved sessions
  - Vertical split screen (Activate - CTRL + F1 | Deactivate - CTRL + F2)
  - SFTP Manager with fast access (Activate CTRL + F3).
 It connects to the currently selected tab (session) and uploads/downloads files to/from user's home directory
+ - Passwordless login using PPK and OpenSSH private/public keys (Note: currently SFTP Manager supports only OpenSSH private/public keys, so there is a need to have both PPK - for putty.exe and OpenSSH - for SFTP manager keys added.
+Will be changed in future).

 ### ToDo
  - Global HotKeys Manager